TritonDataCenter/sdc-cloud-analytics/docs/metrics.md

   from end users.
 End users are also only allowed to see data pertaining to their own zones and ZFS datasets.

+For documentation on the various decompositions provided by metrics, see "Fields" below.

 # Metrics